Make Fun Of Life!

 “A rainbow occurs when it is raining in one part of the sky and sunny in another.” -Author Unknown

-Rainbows remained a mystery until the seventeenth century, when scientist René Descartes (1596 - 1650) investigated interactions between light and water, and scientist Isaac Newton (1642 - 1727) determined that white sunlight is a combination of red, orange, yellow, green, blue, indigo, and violet light - exactly the colors that make up a rainbow!
+In the seventeenth century, scientist René Descartes (1596 - 1650) investigated interactions between light and water, and scientist Isaac Newton (1642 - 1727) determined that white sunlight is a combination of red, orange, yellow, green, blue, indigo, and violet light - the colors that make up a rainbow.
 The wondrous apparitions called rainbows are still objects of fascination to humans.

 Sunlight is made of the colors of the rainbow.
 When the colors are mixed together, it is called white light.
 White light is the light we commonly see every day.